shengguolsg/PSMMA_Git/README.txt

       is \emph{much} smaller than $m$, this approach can be faster.
       The traditional approach requires $O(m^3)$ flops.

-      For this we need to modify the dgeqp3 routine, and use dgemqr to construct the orthogonal matrix Q
+      For this we need to modify the dgeqp3 routine, and use dgemqr or dorgqr to construct the orthogonal matrix Q.

 2) To re-test structured DFT matrix multiplication